-SalesCycle shows an example of how abandoned cart rates reduced during 2018 Black Friday and Cyber Monday weekend compared to previous week.
-The week before had a cart abandonment rate of 85% and then it dipped to 80.9% during Black Friday sales.
+SalesCycle shows an example of how abandoned cart rates reduced during seasonal Black Friday and Cyber Monday weekend compared to the non-seasonal weekends.
+During normal weeks the cart abandonment rate was at 85% and then it dipped to 80.9% during Black Friday sales weekend.

 Better brand awareness

 Coupon codes that highlight the brand build awareness among people.
 The existence of the brand gets imprinted in the minds of the customer on seeing the coupon codes in the email and social media.